| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Khamyang | ksuSearch languages |

 'Village of the Pawai River. |

-Names (more)[en] Khamyang |
+| Names (more)[en] Khamyang | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : ksuLinked Data URIshttp://lexvo.org/id/iso639-3/ksuhttp://dbpedia.org/resource/ISO_639:ksu More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: ksuFreebase ISO 639-3 : ksu GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Khamyang. | ISO 639 CodesISO 639-3 : ksuLinked Data URIshttp://lexvo.org/id/iso639-3/ksuhttp://dbpedia.org/resource/ISO_639:ksu More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: ksuFreebase ISO 639-3 : ksu GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |